DataBiosphere/terra-cli/CONTRIBUTING.md

 Setup happens exclusively in SAM, so if there are multiple Terra servers that all talk to the same SAM instance, then you only need to do this setup once.

-The CLI only uses the test users defined in the `TestUsers` enum class.
-The list includes a mix of users that:
+The CLI uses the test users defined in test config (eg `testconfig/broad.json`).
+This includes:
 - Have permission to use the default WSM spend profile via the `cli-test-users` SAM group.
 - Have permission to use the default WSM spend profile directly on the SAM resource.
 - Do not have permission to use the default WSM spend profile.